How to Make a Resume in 2022 | Beginner's Guide

 Before you even start working on your resume, you need to decide how you’re going to build it.

-And no - you shouldn’t use basic text editor.
+And no - you shouldn’t use a basic text editor.
 While this IS the most popular method for creating a resume, it’s very far from the best.

 With a basic text editor resume, you’ll need to spend hours playing with the formatting.
 You make a minor change and BAM!
 Your entire resume layout gets messed up.